barismus/sushi/readme.md

 To obtain usage statistics for [Nature](http://www.nature.com) you need to post a request to the endpoint `http://services.springer.com/sushi/nature`.

-In this case you need to use your Site Id as the value of `//CustomerReference/ID`:
+In this case you need to use your

+A) (If you are an existing customer) Site Id as the value of `//CustomerReference/ID`:

+    OR

+B) (If you are a new customer) BPID as the value of `//CustomerReference/ID`:

     <sus:Requestor>
       <sus:ID></sus:ID>